+9779851088550

 Day 6: Rest day in Tengboche

-Day 7: Trek back Back to Namche Day 8: Trek back to Phakding
+Day 7: Trek back to Namche.
+Day 8: Trek back to Phakding

 Day 9: Flight from Lukla to Kathmandu